-The 2004 and 2014 plans use similar methods to identify high-value conservation lands within each of the county subareas.
-This process was modeled upon the aggregate natural resources benefit mapping process used by the Clark County Open Space Commission (1989-1992) to help focus the expenditure of funds on the highest priority lands.
-The 2014 process uses Geographic Information System data from several agencies and organizations, and applies it the same manner to each of the 19 subareas identified in the plan.
+The 2020 process uses Geographic Information System data from several agencies and organizations to identify high-value conservation areas and applies it the same manner to each of the 19 subareas identified in the plan.
 The process includes the following steps:

 - 1. Divide Clark County into 19 subareas using 6th level hydrologic unit boundaries from the US Department of Agriculture Natural Resource Conservation Service.
 The only significant deviations from the subwatersheds are in the Vancouver Lake Lowlands, Columbia South Slope, Whipple Creek, and Gee Creek/Flume Creek areas, where boundaries were manually digitized using physical and cultural features.
 The 19 subareas are displayed and described in Appendix A. - 2.
-Apply within each subarea the general water or stream coverage using guidelines contained in the Washington Department of Fish and Wildlife's Management Recommendations for Riparian Priority Habitat and Tier 1-4 fish distribution mapping provided by the Lower Columbia Fish Recovery Board.
-This provides the central "thread" of the high value conservation land network within each subarea. - 3.
+Apply within each subarea the general water or stream coverage using guidelines contained in the Washington Department of Fish and Wildlife's Management Recommendations for Riparian Priority Habitat and Tier 1-4 fish distribution mapping

+- provided by the Lower Columbia Fish Recovery Board.
+This provides the central "thread" of the high-value conservation land network within each subarea. - 3.
 Overlay GIS map layers to identify high-value conservation lands.
-The table on the next page summarizes layers used and definitions for each layer:
+The table below summarizes layers used and definitions for each layer: